Fight Foreclosure With A Bankruptcy Strategy

-As an Orlando bankruptcy lawyer I have had a front row seat for the downward turn in the real estate market over the last few years in Orlando and Central Florida (Will it ever stop?).
-Many of my clients are homeowners who have fallen behind on mortgage payments and face foreclosure of their home.
+As an Orlando bankruptcy lawyer, I have had a front-row seat for the downward turn in the real estate market over the last few years in Florida.
+Many of my clients are homeowners who have fallen behind on mortgage payments and face foreclosure of their homes.